SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.7.md

 In Cassandra databases, the table property `gc_grace_seconds` will now be set to 1 day by default.

-For tables containing data with TTL set, this property will be set 4 hours.
+For tables containing data with TTL set, this property will be set to 4 hours.

 #### Cassandra Cluster Migrator tool now supports TLS [ID_34852]